crapp/ealogger/README.md

 > Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.

+## Status

+This library has not reached a stable version yet.
+Meaning the public API and other things may be subjected to changes at any time.
+There have been no code reviews so far and unit tests only cover small parts of the source code.
+In spite of all that the library is absolutely usable and works great for what is was developed for.

 ## Bugs, feature requests, ideas

 Please use the [github bugtracker](https://github.com/crapp/ealogger/issues)